 The course delivery is subject to a minimum attendance.
 All attendees will receive a course certificate on completion and CPD points.

-Please contact JSETraining@jse.co.za for a curriculum outline or to book.
+Please contact JSETraining@jse.co.za to book.
 Space is Limited.
 Please book as soon as possible to avoid disappointment.

 By using a service provider to offer the courses, the JSE does not directly or indirectly endorse any product or service provided, or to be provided by the service provider.